Small Things like These: Reception

-Lamorna Ash writing in The Guardian noted that "Small Things Like These [does] not feel quite as devastating, as lasting, as Keegan’s previous work[.]
+Lamorna Ash, writing in The Guardian, noted that Small Things like These does "not feel quite as devastating, as lasting, as Keegan’s previous work[.]
 Perhaps, for the first time in her writing, the lightness here has become too light – is kept too far away from the darkness that lurks at the other side of the town."

 Adaptation

-The Irish Independent reported in February 2023 that shooting locations for the film adaptation of the book were being sought with Cillian Murphy on-board the project.
+The Irish Independent reported in February 2023 that shooting locations for the book's film adaptation were being sought.
+Actor Cillian Murphy stars in the film, with the screenplay written by Murphy's long-time collaborator Enda Walsh.
+In January 2024, it was confirmed that Small Things Like These would be opening the 2024 Berlin International Film Festival on 15 February.
+It was released in the UK and Ireland on 1 November 2024, and in the United States on 8 November.